lhao03/lhao03.github.io/content/blog/papers/compsci/design-justice.md

 > Universalization erases difference and produces self-­reinforcing spirals of exclusion, but personalized and culturally adaptive systems too often are deployed in ways that reinforce surveillance capitalism.
 - design justice: making intentional decisions about which users we choose to center and be held accountable for those choices
+- A/B testing is always deployed within universalist design paradigm: